-DRAFT MTL 03/19 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT
+DRAFT MTL 03/19OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 102 MEDICAID SERVICES MANUAL Subject: PROVIDER ENROLLMENT

-- 5. Sale/Transfer: The sale, gifting, purchase or transfer of an existing provider or the assets of an existing provider to an individual, relative and/or group. - 6.
-Limited Liability Company (LLC) or Limited Liability Partnership (LLP), including Professional LLCs and LLPs: The election or removal of a "Member" or "Managing Member" as defined in the NRS or as defined by applicable law for an approved out-of-state provider. - 7.
-All differences or discrepancies found in ownership or direct/indirect interest between information submitted to Nevada Medicaid and information found in PECOS (Provider Enrollment, Chain, and Ownership System) shall be reported to CMS, when appropriate, and may delay Nevada Medicaid action on a CHOW or other request.
-It is the responsibility of providers enrolled with CMS to report to and update all changes with CMS. - C. D. CHOW eEnrollment: - 1. is not guaranteed, - 2. is considered a new enrollment, and - 3. must meet all enrollment requirements for the specified provider type-; and - 4. must be reported within 35 days of completion.
+7. All differences or discrepancies found in ownership or direct/indirect interest between information submitted to Nevada Medicaid and information found in PECOS (Provider Enrollment, Chain, and Ownership System) shall be reported to CMS, when appropriate, and may delay Nevada Medicaid action on a CHOW or other request.
+It is the responsibility of providers enrolled with CMS to report to and update all changes with CMS.

+C.D.
+CHOW enrollment Enrollment:

+- 1. is not guaranteed, - 2. is considered a new enrollment, and - 3. must meet all enrollment requirements for the specified provider type-, - 4. must be reported within 35 days of completion.

-Providers or applicants having (or formerly holding) a direct or indirect ownership or controlling interest of five percent or more who purchase, sell and/or transfer such interest in an entity in anticipation of (or following) any of the below shall be terminated or have enrollment denied and will serve, at minimum, a Tier 4 - 12-Month Sanction, unless a higher tier sanction is applicable.
+Providers or applicants having (or formerly holding) a direct or indirect ownership or controlling interest of five percent or more who purchase, sell and/or transfer such interest in an entity in anticipation of (or following) any of the below shall be terminated or have enrollment denied and will serve, at minimum, a Tier 4-12-Month Sanction, unless a higher tier sanction is applicable.
 Examples include but are not limited to:

-- 4. a conviction; - 5. an imposition of a payment suspension, civil money penalty or assessment; and/or - 6. an imposition of an exclusion and/or a "for cause" termination; and/or - 7. any negative action against the professional license of an oner or person with direct/indirect interest.
+- 4. a conviction; - 5. an imposition of a payment suspension, civil money penalty or assessment; and/or - 6. an imposition of an exclusion and/or a "for cause" termination; and/or - 7. any negative action against the professional license of an owner or person with direct/indirect interest.